tqzhong/CG4MCTG/README.md

 This is the official implementation for paper [Benchmarking and Improving Compositional Generalization of Multi-aspect Controllable Text Generation](https://arxiv.org/pdf/2404.04232.pdf) which has been accepted to appear at ACL 2024.
 If you have any questions, please feel free to create an issue or contact the email: ztq602656097@mail.ustc.edu.cn

 # Details
-- About dataset in compmctg benchmark, check data/README.md
+- About dataset in compmctg benchmark, please check data/README.md
-- About meta-mctg Framework, check meta-mctg/README.md
+- About meta-mctg Framework, please check meta-mctg/README.md
-- About evaulation system, check evaluation/README.md
+- About evaulation system, please check evaluation/README.md
-- About construction of protocols in compmctg benchmark, check compmctg_protocols/README.md
+- About construction of protocols in compmctg benchmark, please check compmctg_protocols/README.md

 # Citation